For Natural Weight Loss, Better Immunity and Energy, Just Add Sea Moss

 The newest hidden weapon in your health arsenal may just be the seaweed you stepped over to get into the ocean the last time you were at the beach.
 Sea moss has been around since the oceans first lapped the shore, but it's enjoying a surge in popularity, because of its powerful immune-boosting nutrients.
 Sea moss is rich in natural minerals, high in iron and antioxidants that make it an all-around immunity booster and weight-loss aid, which is why companies are harvesting it from beaches as far off as Ireland and the Caribbean, and consumers are adding it to everything from smoothies to acai bowls and rice and beans.

 It would be hard to identify one particular plant that has all the vitamins and minerals your body needs, but sea moss comes close.
-It contains more than 90% of the nutrients your body needs and can be used as a natural medicine to treat or reduce flu-like symptoms.
+It contains vitamin B2, vitamin B12, calcium, chromium, magnesium, zinc and other nutrients, and has been used as a natural medicine to treat or reduce flu-like symptoms.
 This is why the small sea plant is often called "Nature's Multi-Vitamin."

 What is Sea Moss and where does it come from?